Steven Woloshen: Work

-As fun as Woloshen’s musical salutes are, for me the strongest and most satisfying of his films are those which depart somewhat from this method, such as The Babble on Palms (2001) and Two Eastern Hair Lines (2004).
+Some of his films depart somewhat from this method, such as The Babble on Palms (2001) and Two Eastern Hair Lines (2004).
 The Babble on Palms features various found-footage scenes of everyday life, accompanied by music by Ali Akbar Khan.
-The outline of a hand appears over all of the scenes, partially blocking our view.
-The hand is treated with constantly changing decoration such as dots and spirals, and patterns and colours reminiscent of both the solar system and cells under a microscope – the universe is contained in our hand.
-The film suggests a thread connecting all people, but also the limitations of our viewpoint and the individuality (the “hand print”) that sets us apart.
+The outline of a hand appears over all of the scenes, partially blocking one's view.
+The hand is treated with constantly changing decoration such as dots and spirals, and patterns and colors reminiscent of both the Solar System and cells under a microscope – the universe is contained in the hand.
+Woloshen suggests his film depicts a thread connecting all people, but also the limitations of each person's viewpoint and the individuality (the “hand print”) that sets people apart.

 Two Eastern Hair Lines also employs found footage, and is composed primarily of scenes of two or three people – a man and woman in a room together, two men seated across a desk from one another, a couple seated side-by-side.
 Parts of the images are framed, blocked out, or painted over, dividing and isolating the figures from each other.
 Set against a 1939 Chinese recording, “Parting at Yang Kwan,” Two Eastern Hair Lines is full of longing.
 It reflects on the unbridgeable distance between people and the difficulties of communication.
 As Woloshen writes in his description, “Sometimes the rifts between us are as wide as rivers, and sometimes as small as hair lines.”

 He has been a five-time Jutra/Iris award nominee for Best Animated Short Film, receiving nods at the 6th Jutra Awards in 2004 for Two Eastern Hair Lines, the 8th Jutra Awards in 2006 for The Curse of the Voodoo Child, the 12th Jutra Awards in 2010 for Playtime, the 19th Quebec Cinema Awards in 2019 for Casino, and the 22nd Quebec Cinema Awards in 2020 for Organic.